TamimEhsan/Codemarshal-Contest-Standing-Replay/README.md

 - Wait a bit to load the file (The page will have the final standings then)
 - After the file is loaded into memory press start

+PS: This weird saving html file was done due cors issues.
+It is what it is 😔
 ## Preveiw
 ![](Assets/demo.gif)